briannaosms/parking-occupancy-detection-system/README.md

 # Parking Occupancy Detection System (PODS)

+## Website
+To run the front end, ensure you have Node.JS installed.
+1. Run `npm install` in the `NextJSWebserver` directory.
+2. Install tailwind with the command `npm install -D tailwindcss postcss autoprefixer`.
+3. Run `npm run dev` and access the website via the localhost IP (localhost:3000)

 ## Object Detection
 ### About
 `/pods/object-detection/` contains the directories `datasets/`, `images/`, `mrcnn-reqs/`, `output/` and `src/`.
 The directories  `datasets/`, `images/`, `output/` and `src/` are mounted volumes in the docker container.